-The culinary highlight and also the most economical choice here is the five-course “Jewish” tasting menu for €29 (or €45 with wine pairing).
+The culinary highlight and also the most economical choice is the five-course “Jewish” tasting menu for €29 (€45 with wine pairing).
 Both the egg salad starter and the matzo ball soup are decent (annoyingly, they serve only a quarter of a matzo ball).
 The helzel, goose intestines stuffed inside the bird’s neck skin, is tastier and prettier than it sounds, and comes with pearl barley.
-The highlight of the tasting menu is the cholent, the classic Shabbat lunch dish of baked beans and eggs.
-It comes without meat toppings but it's hearty and flavorful.
+Best of all is the cholent, the classic Shabbat lunch dish of baked beans and eggs.
 The final serving is flódni, a Hungarian-Jewish layered pastry with walnuts, poppy seeds, apple, and plum jam.
-Outside the tasting menu, I can recommend the “Ludaskása,” which is a goose leg confit paired with a schmaltz-rich risotto, pan-roasted foie gras, and pieces of duck gizzard (€17).
+Outside the tasting menu, I can recommend the “Ludaskása,” a goose leg confit risotto with pan-roasted foie gras and pieces of duck gizzard (€17).

 Given Macesz Bistro's high-traffic location and the relatively steep price points, most of the patrons are tourists.